-This blog is intended for people interested in learning, growing, healing, and improving their life to reach their full potential – mentally, physically, and spiritually.
+This blog is intended for people interested in learning, growing, healing, and improving their lives to reach their full potential – mentally, physically, and spiritually.

 By reading this blog, I hope you gain new knowledge and get inspired by people who have “been there and done that” so you can gather the evidence you need to put aside any limiting beliefs and embrace more powerful, life-enhancing ones.

 But most of all, think for yourself.
 Adopt what can help you in your life, and let go of what doesn’t empower you.
 Everyone is on their own journey.

 I’d like to make a note about spirituality.
 Sometimes, the topics I discuss intertwine with the field of spirituality.
 This is not meant to be a religious blog.

 I, personally, don’t subscribe to any organized religion, but I do have a belief that encompasses some truths found throughout several mainstream religions.
 Everyone is on their own path, and there are as many ways to “God” (or your “Higher Self” or whatever you want to call it) as there are people on this planet.
 And some people don’t believe in anything, and that’s all fine with me.

 I will never preach or take the stance that there is a right belief or a wrong belief.
 But sometimes I might mention beliefs that fall into the spiritual realm.
 If it doesn’t resonate with you, let it go.
 If it does, great.